Keenethics > Blog > Scrum, Kanban, Lean, XP, or Waterfall: How to Choose Your Optimal Development Methodology?

 6. Evolve PM policies to improve business outcomes

-Finally, Kanban offers six practices helping you implement these principles and values:
+Finally, Kanban offers six practices that help you implement these principles and values:

 1. Visualize workflow with Kanban board